twilio-professional-services/flex-chat-aws-lex-integration-poc/README.md

 ## Overview

-In this example we setup a Flex Conversation address for a number or webchat address to an endpoint on the AWS Gateway that looks like: https://xxx.execute-api.region.amazonaws.com/prod/lex-flex-conversations?BotId=xxx&BotAliasId=yyy
+In this example we set up a Flex Conversation address for a number or webchat address to an endpoint on the AWS Gateway that looks like: https://xxx.execute-api.region.amazonaws.com/prod/lex-flex-conversations?BotId=xxx&BotAliasId=yyy

 The API Gateway is configured for an asynchronous invocation of the backend Lambda [function](conversations-approach/aws-lambda/lex-flex-conversations.js).
 This ensures that we respond to the Conversation webhook immediately and don't block waiting for Lex.